robdevops/dalibot/README.md

 ![Screenshot of chat with Dalibot](doc/dali_3.png?raw=true "close up portrait of a girl in the style of Claude Monet")

 # Features
-* Auto-crop non-square uploads to meet OpenAI requirements
+* Auto-crop and resize uploaded images to meet OpenAI requirements
 * Optionally archive OpenAI results to local storage
 * For speed and cost benefits, OpenAI images do not pass through the bot (unless you enable archiving)